-Wifi issues also mean you’ll need to carefully plan your destinations, and you might not be able to live in certain places unless you schedule “vacation” time.
-For example, I took a month off to fully enjoy Costa Rica where I didn’t have to worry at all about having crappy (or no) wifi, which alleviated a lot of stress.
+Wifi issues also mean you’ll need to carefully plan your next digital nomad destination, and you might not be able to live in certain places unless you schedule “vacation” time.
+For example, I took a month off to fully enjoy some remote parts of South America where I didn’t have to worry at all about having crappy (or no) wifi, which alleviated a lot of stress.

 The freelance nomad work/life balance rollercoaster

 If you’re a freelancer on the road, you’ll need to constantly check in with yourself to see if you’re really “living your dream” or are now working a million more hours and getting more stressed out than you were before you left home.

 I got to the point in my journey where I burnt myself out working 60 hour weeks and didn’t really see any of the places I was staying in.
 I barely remember anything about Budapest, because I was dealing with crappy wifi and stressing out about multiple client projects – and then it was time to leave again.
 These are the real joys of a location independent business.

 Make sure you set firm boundaries for yourself that give you a clear division between your work and life – otherwise it’s too easy to get consumed by your business and forget why you set out on this journey in the first place.

 Along with the feeling that you always need to be working, and the feelings of guilt every time you step away from your laptop to try and enjoy yourself – working every day like a machine can lead to chronic burnout.
 This can sneak up on you quickly and can be detrimental to your long-term work and travel plans.

 Setting good routines for sleep, work, healthy eating, exercise, socializing, and exploring are critically important to ensure you create a sustainable nomad lifestyle, and that you’re making the most of your incredible world adventures.